BlackArch/blackarch/docs/HOWTO-DEV.md

 - Set up a clean chroot environment according to https://wiki.archlinux.org/index.php/DeveloperWiki:Building_in_a_clean_chroot#Setting_up_a_chroot

-- A BackArch Linux system with all tools installed (`# pacman -Syu --needed blackarch`).
+- A BlackArch Linux system with all tools installed (`# pacman -Syu --needed blackarch`).

 **Steps:**